-Orientation Visits & Meetings: These are offered to students with a disability to offer them a chance to become familiar with the College Campus and to meet with the Support Officer to discuss individual needs and to offer information and support in applying for DSA and FSD.
+Orientation Visits & Meetings: These are available to students with a disability to offer them a chance to become familiar with the College Campus and to meet with the Support Officer to discuss individual needs and to offer information and support in applying for DSA and FSD.
 This service is normally available in person but can also be accessed remotely as required.

 Attendance Monitoring: The College's Student Support Officer in co-operation with individual Programme Tutors will actively monitor the attendance of all disabled students in receipt of DSA and WAP support.
-An attendance trawl is conducted weekly during the year to identify WP students who are frequent non-attenders.
+Attendance is monitored to identify WP students who are frequent non-attenders.
 In cooperation with academic staff, the student support officer will ensure that there is appropriate follow-up in all cases of absence or under-achievement.
 They will meet with the students to review current support and, if necessary, increase the support offered to ensure equal access and participation.

-Specialist Provision and Support: The College currently provides specialist technology, equipment and, where necessary, support personnel to students with additional support needs including; assistive technology, assistive technology support and training, access to PCs with assistive technology installed, specialist equipment e.g. Dictaphone, laptop, furniture, academic or personal assistants, proof readers, personal note takers during lectures, specialist tuition for students with dyslexia, academic tuition for students with disabilities, mental health mentor, general study tutors, library support, flexible coursework deadlines, travelling expenses and financial assistance for consumables such as photocopying
+Specialist Provision and Support: Where DSA is not available, the College currently provides specialist technology, equipment and, where necessary, support personnel to students with additional support needs.
+Equipment and services such as Dictaphone, laptop, furniture, academic or personal assistants, proofreaders, personal note takers during lectures, specialist tuition for students with dyslexia, academic tuition for students with disabilities, mental health mentor, general study tutors, library support and flexible coursework deadlines.